 Yes, I was tempted to shout back.
 Yes, for each of my best friends and me, there was something wrong with Indian men.
 Yes, once every 22 minutes, there is something wrong with Indian men.
 Yes, I gritted my teeth to keep the words in as Gray tightened his grip around my clenched fist and with his other hand pulled my scarf tighter around me, it is wrong that being scared, being assaulted, being violated, being dehumanized, feels exactly the same as being home.
 But I remained silent, shaking with rage and humiliation, as Gray hailed a rickshaw and, in broken Hindi that he hadn’t needed to utilize until just now, told the driver to take us to our hotel.

 That night, we packed away chargers and toothbrushes unthinkingly.
 We were leaving for Mumbai early the next morning and, after a quick stopover there, we would be airborne again, set for New York.
 When Gray handed me our first-aid kit to put away into our shared duffel, I told him I love him.
-He asked why I’d said that.
+He asked why.

 “I was just really scared earlier,” I said.
 “And I was glad to have you with me.
 Like, really glad.”